GPS Ankle Monitor Brands Compared: Top Electronic Monitoring Companies in 2026

 Beyond sticker price, consider cellular fees, software licensing, staff time for installation and monitoring, replacement rates, and false alert handling.
 Two-piece systems may incur higher logistics costs.
 One-piece devices with long battery life reduce charging visits.
 Low false-alarm anti-tamper reduces officer time spent on non-violations.

-Before committing to a vendor, request live demos with your staff performing realistic installation and monitoring tasks.
-Pilot programs with 10–50 offenders can reveal real-world performance—battery life, connectivity in your area, software usability, and support responsiveness.
+Before committing to a vendor, schedule structured technical walkthroughs with your staff performing realistic installation and monitoring tasks, and contact sales for formal quotes and evaluation hardware availability.
+Controlled field evaluations with 10–50 supervised individuals can reveal real-world performance—battery life, connectivity in your area, software usability, and support responsiveness.
 Document findings and compare against your RFP criteria.

 Comparing GPS ankle monitor brands requires attention to device architecture, anti-tamper reliability, battery life, installation efficiency, and vendor support.
 Each vendor has strengths in specific markets and use cases.
-Agencies evaluating equipment should request demos, review total cost of ownership, and consider how device design affects daily operations and compliance outcomes.
+Agencies evaluating equipment should contact sales for quotes, review total cost of ownership, and consider how device design affects daily operations and compliance outcomes.
 CO-EYE ONE stands out as the lightest one-piece option with fiber-optic anti-tamper and 7-day standalone battery—attributes that reduce staff burden and false alerts for programs worldwide.

 Need GPS Ankle Monitors for Your Agency?